-10 years extensive geological studies and drilling have been conducted at the site.
-According to recent reports, Anglesey Mining are planning to develop the project, focusing on the near-surface part of the deposit which has an estimated resource totalling 2.15 million tonnes at 0.36% Cu, 2.11% Pb, 4.13% Zn, 40 g/t Ag and 0.42 g/t Au.
+Mineralisation at Parys Mountain is associated with highly altered volcanic rocks and mudstones.
+In 1992, Anglesey Mining determined a geological resource of 6.5 million tonnes with an average grade of over 10% combined Zn, Cu and Pb, with Au and Ag.
+Over the last 10 years extensive geological studies and drilling have been conducted at the site.
+According to recent reports, Anglesey Mining are planning to develop the project, focusing on the near-surface part of the deposit which has an estimated copper resource of 2.15 million tonnes at 0.36% Cu.
 The only other deposit of this type known in Wales is the Cae Coch massive pyrite deposit of Orodvician (505 to 440 million years) age in Snowdonia.

-Besshi-type56 copper-zinc-gold mineralisation is found in basic Lewisian57 rocks near Gairloch in north-west Scotland.
+Besshi-type copper-zinc-gold mineralisation is found in basic Lewisian rocks near Gairloch in north-west Scotland.
 Two laterally extensive sulphide horizons were located, one of which can be traced for over 6 km and consists mainly of iron sulphides.
-The other, with a length of at least 1 km, comprises a 4 m thick guartz-carbonate schist58 with pyrite, pyrrhotite, chalcopyrite and gold.
-The deposit was extensively drilled in the early 1980s.
+The other, with a length of at least 1 km, comprises a 4 m thick guartz-carbonate schist with pyrite, pyrrhotite, chalcopyrite and gold.
+The deposit was extensively drilled in the late 1970s.
 Reported grades were about 1% Cu, 0.5% Zn and 1 g/t Au which were not economic at that time.
-Stratabound sulphides enriched in Pb-Zn-Ba and locally copper are widespread in the Dalradian59 rocks of Scotland.
+Stratabound sulphides enriched in Pb-Zn-Ba and locally copper are widespread in the Dalradian rocks of Scotland.
 The richest deposit is at Vidlin Ness in the Shetland Islands where drilling revealed stratabound sulphides reaching 10 m thick and grading up to 1.19% Cu and 1.27% Zn.
 In south-west England stratabound base-metal mineralisation occurs locally in Devonian (410 to 360 million years) and Carboniferous (360 to 290 million years) sedimentary and volcanic rocks.
-Drilling intersected lowgrade disseminated and veinlet copper mineralisation near Higher Coombe in Devon.
+Drilling intersected low-grade disseminated and veinlet copper mineralisation near Higher Coombe in Devon.